Home

 • Bermudagrass- It has common and improved varieties and is the most commonly used warm season grass.
 It grows wild in many lawns and can be invasive if it is not wanted.
 It can also become a thick, quality turf when properly maintained.
 The uses of the improved varieties range from golf greens and fairways, to home lawns.
 One of the disavantages to bermudagrass is that it has very poor shade tolerance.

-• Zoysiagrass- This grass has its origins in the Orient.
+• Zoysiagrass- This grass has its origins in the Japan.
 It makes a thick turf and can be started from plugs, seed or sod.
 Seed is expensive and slow to establish.
 It has become a popular grass in the transitions zone.

 • Centipedegrass- It is not as widely used as the other warm season grasses, but is on the increase.
 Range is from Florida along the Gulf coastal regions as far as Texas.